 Roll Over Botticelli: Venus Gets A Makeover

-I had a lot of fun doing an assignment for Tracey Jones and Tremendous Life Books.
+I had a lot of fun doing an assignment for Tracey Jones and Tremendous Leadership.
 It called for a parody of Botticelli’s Birth Of Venus (1486).
 I think everyone’s seen this famous painting at one time or another:

 The parody called for Venus to be displaced by another goddess, an Australian Shepherd named Ruby Red.
 Ruby posed for a lot of pictures, but did she ever once strike the Venus Pose?
 Alas, she did not.
 So it fell to me to use bits and pieces from four different photos to build a composite Ruby in Photoshop.